 Professor Helen Drake

-Professor of French and European Studies and Director of The Academy of Diplomacy and International Governance
+Professor of French and European Studies and Director of the Institute for Diplomacy and International Governance

 Current research and collaborations